-One of the advantages of automating your business operations with GPS is that it leads to increased productivity.
-According to research from the Aberdeen Group, when fleet companies implement GPS tracking system, they often realize:
+One of the advantages of automating your business operations with a GPS system is that it leads to increased productivity.
+According to research from the Aberdeen Group, when fleet companies implement GPS tracking systems for equipment, they often realize:

 - A 25.4% increase in revenue